-Melania Trump Wears Green Hervé Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]
+Melania Trump Wears Green Herve Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]

 For her part, Queen Rania was no slouch in her choice of dress, since she is viewed as a style icon around the world.
 Queen Rania’s dress came with decorations such as a white neckline to offset the black of the dress.

 However, social media is reacting to some of the photos that show Mr. and Mrs. Trump, especially one that showed the women standing behind the men in the White House.
-With the women standing behind the men, as seen in the below photo, it was an arrangement described as weird by a senior State Department protocol official.
+With the women standing behind the men, as seen in the photo below, it was an arrangement described as weird by a senior State Department protocol official.

 A senior State Department protocol official describes this setup (with Queen Rania and Mrs. Trump standing) as "so weird" pic.twitter.com/CziAljdqWC